SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching: Experiments

-\paragraph{Performance Comparison on Facebook Networks.} We compare the SeedGNN with other algorithms on 100 Facebook networks that are different from those in the training set, when we vary $\theta$ from $0$ to $0.05$.
-We show the performance of these algorithms in \prettyref{fig:CompareFacebook}.
-We can observe that our SeedGNN is comparable with SGM and significantly outperforms other algorithms.
-Note that the matching accuracy is saturated at around $80\%$, because there are about $15\%$ common nodes that are isolated in the intersection graph $G_1 \wedge G_2$ and thus can not be correctly matched.
+We then compare SeedGNN with the state-of-the-art algorithms on Facebook networks, which are real-world graphs with an approximate power-law degree distribution.
+In \prettyref{fig:CompareFacebook}, we can see that SeedGNN is comparable to SGM and significantly outperforms other algorithms.
+Note that the matching accuracy is saturated at around $80\%$, because there are about $15\%$ nodes that do not have any common neighbour in $\mathcal{G}_1$ and $\mathcal{G}_2$, and thus can not be correctly matched.

+\paragraph{SeedGNN generalizes well to unseen graphs with sizes and types different from the training graphs.} When we test on the correlated \ER graphs in \prettyref{fig:CompareER}, the different graph sizes between the training set ($n=100$) and the test set ($n=500$) already demonstrates the generalization power of SeedGNN.
+To further validate that our SeedGNN can adapt to different graphs, we evaluate SeedGNN for deformable shape matching using the SHREC'16 dataset.
+Note that the sizes and types of graphs in this dataset are quite different from the \ER and Facebook graphs in the training set.
+The performance improvement shown in \prettyref{fig:CompareShrec} verifies the generalization power of our SeedGNN.

+\paragraph{SeedGNN can be much more effective than semi-supervised learning GNN when non-topological features are not informative.} Existing semi-supervised GNNs rely heavily on high-quality non-topological features (e.g., DeepLink \cite{zhou2018deeplink}, CrossMNA \cite{chu2019cross}, MGCN \cite{chen2020multi}).
+However, in the SHREC'16 dataset, the non-topological node features correspond to 3D coordinates, which do not provide much useful information for correlating two 3D shapes with different poses.
+As a result, in \prettyref{tab:CompareShrec}, we observe that, provided with only a very small fraction of seeds ($\theta=0.01$), our SeedGNN can significantly outperform the semi-supervised methods.

+\paragraph{Supervised node-based GNNs for seedless graph matching underperform for seeded graph matching.} We compare our SeedGNN with other supervised learning GNN methods on the SHREC'16 dataset.
+We fix the fraction of seeds $\theta$ at 0.01, use the random encoding to represent seed information, and provide them as input for supervised GNNs (except NGM, for which we described the changes in \prettyref{sec:exp-set}).
+In \prettyref{tab:CompareShrec}, we can observe that our SeedGNN significantly outperforms the supervised GNNs, even when the latter are augmented with seed information.
+This suggests that our method is more effective in using seed information than most supervised seedless GNN methods.